bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 #### Don’t forget:

-- JavaScript has a concurrency model based on an “event loop”.
+- JavaScript has a concurrency model based on an “event loop ".
 - Functions like `alert` block the main thread so that no user input is registered until the user closes it.

 Additional links